Reshaping Audio with Dialogue Contour in RX 7

 At iZotope, our mission is to enable people to be creative.
 By developing intelligent technology that lets people work more efficiently to solve common audio problems, such as the inter-plugin communication found in tools like Neutron 2's Masking Meter and Tonal Balance Control, we can streamline workflows and let people focus on doing more creative work, versus corrective.

 We want to discover new ways to help people be creative and work efficiently and intuitively.
 It’s been amazing to work with new tech like machine learning to help to develop creative tools for creative people.
-It powers our intelligent audio tools like the inter-plugin communication in Neutron 2, Ozone 8, and now Insight 2, and grounds how we approach development of our hardware product, Spire Studio.
+It powers our intelligent audio tools like the inter-plugin communication in Neutron, Ozone, and Insight, and grounds how we approach development of our hardware product, Spire Studio.

 It’s hard to say what the next iterations of this type of software will look like.
 It’s still so new, and the roster of potential applications is always growing—and has again with Dialogue Contour.
 Our tech developments are and always will be based on people’s needs, solving actual problems facing editors, sound designers, music producers and industry pros, and Dialogue Contour is no exception.